Troubles at home shadow Biden's climate efforts abroad - NewsBreak

 Troubles at home shadow Biden's climate efforts abroad

-GLASGOW, Scotland — (AP) — President Joe Biden joined other world leaders Tuesday to highlight the importance of preserving forests as a force against global warming, whipping up ambitions at a U.N. climate summit abroad even as a coal-state U.S. senator is again threatening Biden's landmark climate legislation at home.
+President Joe Biden is joining other world leaders in highlighting the importance of preserving forests as a force against global warming, whipping up ambitions at a U.N. climate summit abroad even as a coal-state U.S. senator is again threatening Biden's landmark climate legislation at home.

 Comments by Democratic Sen. Joe Manchin that he still has doubts about Biden's $1.75 trillion domestic policy proposal, which includes $555 billion in provisions to combat climate change, come at an unfortunate time for the president.

-They landed as Biden and his aides are exhorting, coaxing and deal-making with government heads for faster action on cutting climate-wrecking fossil fuel emissions at a summit with more than 100 other world leaders in Glasgow, Scotland.
+They landed as Biden and his aides are exhorting, coaxing and deal-making with government heads for faster action on cutting climate-wrecking fossil fuel emissions at a summit with more than 100 other world leaders in Glasgow Scotland, in its second day Tuesday.

 Biden has been determined to demonstrate to the world that the U.S. is back in the global effort against climate change, after his predecessor Donald Trump pulled the U.S. — the world's largest economy and second-biggest climate polluter — out of the landmark 2015 Paris climate accord.

-“I know that hasn't always been the case," he added, in a reference to Trump.
+“I know that hasn't always been the case," he added, in a reference to Trump's tenure in office.

 Biden has essentially bet that the right mix of policies on climate change and the economy are not only good for the country but will help Democrats politically.
-But questions remain about whether he has enough political capital at home to fully honor his promises to world leaders about shifting the U.S. toward renewable energy.
+But there are open questions about whether he has enough political capital at home to honor his promises to world leaders about shifting the U.S. toward renewable energy.

-Gubernatorial elections Tuesday in Virginia and New Jersey — states Biden won in last year’s election — will provide the first ballot-box test of how Americans view his presidency.
+Gubernatorial elections on Tuesday in Virginia and New Jersey — states that Biden won in last year’s election — will provide the first ballot-box test of how Americans view his presidency.

 Back home, his administration chose Tuesday to launch a wide-ranging plan to reduce methane emissions, targeting a potent greenhouse gas that contributes significantly to global warming.